enifmada/EMSel/figures/simulation/README.md

 classified_dir = "figures/simulation/classified"
 output_dir = "figures/simulation/output"
 ```
-in the commented portion at the top of the script.

 ### Figures 4B+C, S.1-8B+C:
 Set the following parameters at the beginning of the script `qqs_and_aucs.py` and run it using `python qqs_and_aucs.py`: